 This project is the first of its kind!
 In order to get approval to restore and expand this diamond-in-the-rough home in the Irvington historic district, we put our proposal in front of the Irvington neighborhood association, which requires a 28-day review as part of a mandatory Historic Design Review process.
 (In 2010, the entire Irvington neighborhood was added to the National Register of Historic Places, with the goal of preserving the area’s historic character.)

-In building the extra two stories, we added a modern attic truss system and a design that carries same historic lines of the roof.
+In building the extra two stories, we added a modern attic truss system, Quality On A Budget carpet flooring and a design that carries the same historic lines of the roof.
 This “new” living space actually mimics as closely as possible what someone would have built 100 years ago.

 This house is a beauty!

 Here are some shots of this house in progress: